JONES ACT CLAIMS LAWYERS IN NEW ORLEANS, LOUISIANA

 If you believe you were exposed to benzene on the job while working on a crude oil vessel, and have gone on to develop anemia, leukemia, or a blood disorder, consider reaching out to the Jones Act lawyers at Stag Liuzza in New Orleans, Louisiana.
-Our attorneys can review your case, determined whether your company took protective measures, and help you seek damages through a lawsuit or other means from your employer.
+Our attorneys can review your case, determine whether your company took protective measures, and help you seek damages through a lawsuit or other means from your employer.

 If you work on a cargo or oil tanker, you could be exposed to a range of chemicals and hazards every day.
 Not only are you at risk of chemical exposure, but cargo and oil tankers are highly flammable.
 Something as simple as lighting a cigarette can lead to a serious fire at sea resulting in serious burns, disfigurement, and injuries.
 Static electricity can also trigger a fire.
-Workplaces must take proper precautions to ensure that smokers or static electricity doesn’t put a whole vessel at risk.
+Workplaces must take proper precautions to ensure that smokers or static electricity don’t put a whole vessel at risk.
 Workers on cargo and oil tankers may use heavy power tools that can also pose hazards.
-Employers have a responsibility to properly workers in their use and to provide proper safety equipment.
+Employers have a responsibility to properly train workers in their use and to provide proper safety equipment.
 When it comes to chemical exposure, employers have a responsibility to provide workers with proper safety equipment, and to prevent leaks.
 Proper training can also mitigate the risk.